An equation is quadratic if and only if it can be written in the following form:

 Completing the Square

-In this section, we will derive the general formula to solve any quadratic equation.
-We start from the canonical form:
+In this section we will derive the general formula for solving any quadratic equation.
+We start from the standard form:

 \[ ax^2 + bx + c = 0, \quad a \neq 0 \]

-To simplify the calculations, we divide everything by \( a \) so that the coefficient of the quadratic term becomes 1:
+To simplify the calculations, we divide everything by \( a \), so as to make the coefficient of the quadratic term equal to 1:

 \[ x^2 + \frac{b}{a}x + \frac{c}{a} = 0 \]